-When Rochelle first learnt of homeless women going without basic sanitary items during their menstrual cycle, she decided the question was not, “why is no one doing anything” but rather, “what’s stopping me from doing something?”
+When Rochelle first learned of homeless women going without basic sanitary items during their menstrual cycle, she decided the question was not, “why is no one doing anything” but rather, “what’s stopping me from doing something?”

 “The trajectory of domestic violence in my own family is not much different to the stories we hear every day from the girls and women we support at Share The Dignity.
 I was lucky to have a brave mother who fled a violent relationship three months after I was born.
 But as we know, patterns like this tend to re-emerge.
 One brave act is often not enough to turn your life around, but it is an important beginning.”

 “I only truly discovered the strength to change this pattern when I became a mother to two beautiful girls.
-As women we slip into the traps of putting other people’s needs first, thinking we’re responsible for bad things that happen to us, trusting people when our instincts warn us to be wary, and staying silent about things that are better shared.”
+As women we slip into the traps of putting other people’s needs first, thinking we’re responsible for bad things that happen to us, trusting people when our instincts warn us to be wary and staying silent about things that are better shared,” Rochelle said.

 But Rochelle had darker days yet to come.
-Nearly ten years ago, as a single working mother determined to support her daughters and maintain her independence, she made a deeply regrettable business mistake.
-And it was one that would change the trajectory of a life that she felt had just started to look up.
-This serious error of judgement is something that she has never denied, and it has always been a matter of public record.
+Over 13 years ago, as a single working mother determined to support her daughters and maintain her independence, she made a deeply regrettable business mistake.
+It was one that would change the trajectory of a life that she felt had just started to look up.
+This serious error of judgment is something that she has never denied, and it has always been a matter of public record.

-“I was naïve but that’s no excuse.
-I made poor choices and I own that.
-Like all stories, what is on public record reveals only a glimpse of what happened,” but Rochelle says she made peace with it many years ago, and re-hashing the story to satisfy other people’s curiosity serves no purpose.
+“I was naive but that’s no excuse, I made poor choices and I own that.
+Like all stories, what is on public record reveals only a glimpse of what happened,” but Rochelle says she made peace with it many years ago and re-hashing the story to satisfy other people’s curiosity serves no purpose.

 “Share The Dignity has always been a band of women (and supportive men) who just want to help others.
 I didn’t know what I was in for the first couple of years, but I did know that I was determined not to miss any opportunity to be there for those girls and women who needed our help.

 “Share The Dignity is not about me.
 I’m just a person who acted on something close to my own heart, and the hearts of others opened too.
 These Sheroes & Heroes are the true face of Share The Dignity” Rochelle said.

 “People are overwhelmingly supportive and encouraging.
-Most people know that life is a journey, and that along the way we all have our dark times.
+Most people know that life is a journey and that along the way we all have our dark times.
 I know there will continue to be people who judge me for the actions of my past and refuse to see the person I am today.
-I cannot control that, and it does hurt.
+I can’t control that, and it does hurt.